NeilJain56/website/content/hero/index.md

 buttonText: 'Email me!'
 ---

-I'm a software engineer based out of Raleigh, NC who wants to leave a lasting impact by building innovative and scalable solutions.
+I'm a security/software engineer who wants to leave a lasting impact by building secure and scalable solutions.